Synchronizing Times for $k$-sets in Automata: Introduction

 Applying Theorem \ref{thm:Frankl} repeatedly, we get \begin{corollary}[Frankl--Pin] An $n$-state synchronizing automaton has a reset word of length $\le \sum_{i=2}^n \binom{n- i + 2}{2} = \frac{n^3 - n}{6}$. \end{corollary}

 This was the best known upper bound until relatively recently.
-Slight improvements to the constant factor have now been found: Szyku{\l}a \cite{Szy18} obtained an upper bound of $\approx \frac{114}{685}n^3 + O(n^2)$ and Shitov \cite{Shi19} refines this method to obtain an upper bound of $\approx 0.1654 n^3 + o\left(n^3\right)$.
+Slight improvements to the constant factor have now been found: Szyku{\l}a \cite{Szy18} obtained an upper bound of $\approx \frac{114}{685}n^3 + O(n^2)$ and Shitov \cite{Shi19} refined this method to obtain an upper bound of $\approx 0.1654 n^3 + o\left(n^3\right)$.

 Let $\Omega$ be an automaton on $[n]$.
-The \emph{transition graph} $\mathcal{T}(\Omega)$ has vertices the non-empty subsets of $[n]$, and for each set $S$ and each transition function $f$ a directed edge from $S$ to $f(S)$ with label $f$.
-Figure \ref{fig:transition_graph} shows the transition graph for the \cerny automaton in figure \ref{fig:Cerny}.
-The subsets of size $k$ form the \emph{$k$th layer} of the transition graph, written $L_k$.
+The \emph{power automaton} $\mathcal{P}(\Omega)$, has as states the non-empty subsets of $[n]$, and for each mapping $f$ of $\Omega$ a corresponding mapping in $\mathcal{P}(\Omega)$ taking $S$ to $f(S)$ for each set of states $S$.
+Figure \ref{fig:power automaton} shows the power automaton for the \cerny automaton in figure \ref{fig:Cerny}.
+We will think of the power automaton as a directed graph with labelled edges, and we say that the subsets of size $k$ form the \emph{$k$th layer} of the power automaton, written $L_k$.

-Now \cernys conjecture can be restated in terms of the transition graph: \begin{conjprime}{conj:cerny}[\cernys conjecture] Let $\Omega$ be an automaton on $[n]$.
-If the transition graph $\mathcal{T}(\Omega)$ contains a path from $[n]$ to a vertex in $L_1$, then there exists such a path of length at most $(n-1)^2$. \end{conjprime}
+Now \cernys conjecture can be restated in terms of the power automaton: \begin{conjprime}{conj:cerny}[\cernys conjecture] Let $\Omega$ be an automaton on $[n]$.
+If the power automaton $\mathcal{P}(\Omega)$ contains a path from $[n]$ to a state in $L_1$, then there exists such a path of length at most $(n-1)^2$. \end{conjprime}

 This formulation of \cernys conjecture suggests the more general question of determining the length of the shortest path taking a $k$-set to a singleton.
 This was introduced by Gonze and Jungers \cite{GJ16} as the $k$-set rendezvous time and will be our focus in the first half of this paper.